shota-horiguchi/website/_pages/en/about.md

 lang: en
 ---

-I am a Research Specialist at [NTT Human Informatics Laboratories](https://www.rd.ntt/e/hil/), working on speech-related technology.
+I am a Research Specialist at [NTT Human Informatics Laboratories](https://www.rd.ntt/e/hil/).
 My research interests are not limited to speech-related technology such as speech recognition, speech separation, and speaker diarization, but also include image processing and multimodal processing.

 Prior to joining NTT, I was a Senior Researcher at [Hitachi, Ltd.](https://www.hitachi.com/) Research and Development Group from 2017 to 2024.